RobinAxelsson/uberTrains/README.md

  ┃ ┃ ┣ Toast.js
  ┃ ┃ ┗ Toast.module.css
  ┃ ┃
- ┃ ┣ BookingCheckout.js
+ ┃ ┣ BookingCheckout.js #This component handles the payment.
- ┃ ┣ BookingReceipt.js
+ ┃ ┣ BookingReceipt.js #HTML CSS for the bookingReceipt
  ┃ ┣ Footer.js
- ┃ ┣ ListTravels.js
+ ┃ ┣ ListTravels.js #This component maps the travels and list them in a table, HTML and CSS for the table,travels.
  ┃ ┣ LogoForm.js
  ┃ ┣ Navbar.js
- ┃ ┣ Seats.js
+ ┃ ┣ Seats.js #This component maps and filter the seats from the choosen travelObject, HTML and CSS for seats.
- ┃ ┣ TravelForm.js
+ ┃ ┣ TravelForm.js #Fetching travelObject from backend,HTML and CSS for the travelform, filterstations function for the input fields.
+Initial states is passed down from this component.
  ┃ ┗ UberTrainIcon.js
  ┃
  ┣ constants # Saves the urls as global variables (easier for proxy)